Chaitalykundu/Core-Subject/Snowflake/Questions/Dumps.md

    > False

-5. Reader Accounts incur no additional Compute costs to the Data Provider since they are simply reading the shared data without making changes.
+5. Snowflake charges a premium for storing semi-structured data.

    > False

-6. Snowflake charges a premium for storing semi-structured data.

-   > False

-7. It is possible to unload structured data to semi-structured formats such as JSON and Parquet.
+6. It is possible to unload structured data to semi-structured formats such as JSON and Parquet.

    > True

-8. Data in fail-safe can be deleted by a user or the Snowflake team before it expires.
+7. Data in fail-safe can be deleted by a user or the Snowflake team before it expires.

    > False

-9. Snowflake's data warehouse was built from the ground up for the cloud in lieu of using an existing database or a platform, like Hadoop, as a base.
+8. Snowflake's data warehouse was built from the ground up for the cloud in lieu of using an existing database or a platform, like Hadoop, as a base.

    > True

-10. Snowpipe via REST API can only reference External Stages as source.
+9. Snowpipe via REST API can only reference External Stages as source.

    > False

-11. It is possible to load data into Snowflake without creating a named File Format object.
+10. It is possible to load data into Snowflake without creating a named File Format object.

     > True

-12. A table in Snowflake can only be queried using the Virtual Warehouse that was used to load the data.
+11. A table in Snowflake can only be queried using the Virtual Warehouse that was used to load the data.

     > False

-13. When a data share is established between a Data Provider and a Data Consumer, the Data Consumer can extend that data share to other Data
+12. When a data share is established between a Data Provider and a Data Consumer, the Data Consumer can extend that data share to other Data
     Consumers.

     > False

-14. Micro-partition metadata enables some operations to be completed without requiring Compute.
+13. Micro-partition metadata enables some operations to be completed without requiring Compute.

     > True

-15. Users are able to see the result sets of queries executed by other users that share their same role.
+14. Users are able to see the result sets of queries executed by other users that share their same role.

     > False

-16. The user has to specify which cluster a query will run on in a multi-cluster Warehouse.
+15. The user has to specify which cluster a query will run on in a multi-cluster Warehouse.

     > False

-17. Pipes can be suspended and resumed.
+16. Pipes can be suspended and resumed.

     > True

-18. Multi-Factor Authentication (MFA) in Snowflake is only supported in conjunction with Single Sign-On (SSO).
+17. Multi-Factor Authentication (MFA) in Snowflake is only supported in conjunction with Single Sign-On (SSO).

     > False

-19. Some queries can be answered through the metadata cache and do not require an active Virtual Warehouse.
+18. Some queries can be answered through the metadata cache and do not require an active Virtual Warehouse.

     > True

-20. Each worksheet in the Snowflake Web Interface (UI) can be associated with different roles, databases, schemas, and Virtual Warehouses.
+19. Each worksheet in the Snowflake Web Interface (UI) can be associated with different roles, databases, schemas, and Virtual Warehouses.

     > True

-21. You can query the files in an External Stage directly without having to load the data into a table.
+20. You can query the files in an External Stage directly without having to load the data into a table.

     > True

-22. An active warehouse is required to run a COPY INTO statement.
+21. An active warehouse is required to run a COPY INTO statement.

     > True

-23. AWS Private Link provides a secure connection from the Customer's on-premise data center to the Snowflake.
+22. AWS Private Link provides a secure connection from the Customer's on-premise data center to the Snowflake.

     > False